Seafood processing sector survey

 Why participate in the survey?

-As the UK’s relationship with the EU changes, the seafood processing sector faces potential challenges and opportunities
+The seafood processing sector faces potential challenges and opportunities:

 - changes to the regulatory landscape

 - new trading relationships, immigration policy and workforce availability

 At a time of change it is important for industry and government to have accurate, up-to-date information on the sector.
 The survey helps us to create an accurate picture of financial performance and socio-economic importance including jobs and Gross Value Added (GVA).
 The more data that businesses provide, the more accurate our report.